debadeepta/vnla/README.md

 2. Setup simulators.
 3. Run experiments.

-Please create issues or email kxnguyen@cs.umd.edu for any questions or feedback.
+Please create Github issues or email kxnguyen@cs.umd.edu for any questions or feedback.